 Author: Robin S. Sharma

-Here are few of my favorites from his book.
+Here are a few of my favorites from his book.

 Reading a book by someone you respect allows some of their brilliance to rub off on you. - He stresses the importance of reading habit.
-Its one of the best discipline.
+It’s one of the best disciplines.
 I knew the benefit of this habit by experience.
 Guys - Please read.

 Focus + Daily Improvement + Time = Genius

 Every time you say YES to something unimportant, you say NO to something that is important.

 Challenge serves beautifully to introduce you to your best and the brilliant self.